dverlock/WPBochs/README.md

 #### I can't install WPBochs, it fails with an error.
 How to fix it?
 Try installing VCLibs 12.00.
 You can find it online or download directly on [my webpage](https://dverlock.top/wpbochs/vclibs12.appx).
 If you still can't install WPBochs, check if you are running WP8.1 or higher.
 WPBochs is not installable on Windows Phone 8.0 or 7.x.

-If you're trying to install WPBochs on Windows 10 Mobile, it will fail with an error about an untrusted certificate.
-Because of that, on Windows 10 Mobile WPBochs could only be installed through CMD Injector.
+On Windows 10 Mobile, installation will fail with an untrusted certificate error, so WPBochs can only be installed there through CMD Injector.

 > **Note: WPBochs was not tested under Windows 10 Mobile.**
 #### Why is emulation so slow?